Rutgers logo

 What Is the RCCL

-The Rutgers Core Component Library (RCCL) is a no-code-required platform for building websites at Rutgers University.
-The RCCL was created to strengthen the Rutgers brand on the web and to create a better user experience so that visitors whose journey takes them across multiple Rutgers websites (usually managed by different units) are met with consistent styling and branding.
+The Rutgers Core Component Library (RCCL) is a website-building platform for Rutgers University.
+The RCCL was created to strengthen the Rutgers brand on the web and enhance user experiences across Rutgers websites.

 The flagship version of the RCCL is built on the Drupal framework.
-A WordPress version of the RCCL is also available, though it does not have feature parity with the Drupal version.
+A WordPress version of the RCCL is also available.

 Using the RCCL